david-bulte/angular-suspense/README.md

 ## StopPropagation

 Sometimes it does not matter whether a part of the page has been loaded or not.
-In that case we can mark that part as not being part of the merge with the [stopPropagation] tag:
+In that case we can mark that part as not being part of the parent's loading state via the [stopPropagation] attribute:

 ```angular2html
 <app-suspense [loadingState]="loadingMoviesState$ | async">